Skip to content

 Source code in src/flet_easy/security/auth.py

-def decode_jwt(self, key: str) -> Union[Dict[str, Any], bool]:
+def decode_jwt(self, key: str) -> Union[dict[str, Any], bool]:

 """Decode JWT